s2135678/SoftwareDevelopment/UI_design.md

 # Homepage
 ![Homepage_](uploads/bf3a397103b095767cff20d2bf9f7be9/Homepage_.jpg)

-## Overview
+### Overview
 The homepage is the first thing seen by the user whether they have created an account or are just browsing.
 There is a navigation bar with search functionality (games, players or communities), a button which redirects the user back to this homepage, and either the option to login/sign up if they have  not already, or access their own profile and communities directly.

-## Searching
+### Searching
-The seach bar executes searches for game titles, other publicly viewable players, or communities for games.
-The search results can be filtered by type of search (game, player, community), rating (for games), source of ratings (our own users, trusted sources such as )
+The search bar executes searches for game titles, other publicly viewable players, or communities for games.
+The search results can be filtered by type of result (game, player, community), rating (for games), or source of ratings e.g. our own users, website affiliated ratings.

 # Game Page
 ![Game](uploads/cbdc2debb7a133ddc2ad06ce401e1a28/Game.jpg)